avasenin/vimfiles/README.md

 Clone this repo
 `git clone https://github.com/avasenin/vimfiles.git ~/.vim`

+Then ‘cd’ into the repo and run this to get the vundle submodule:

+`git submodule update --init`

 Make sure vim finds the vimrc file by either symlinking it:
 `ln -s ~/.vim/vimrc ~/.vimrc`